opral/monorepo/rfcs/001-foundational-architecture.md

 Many different syntaxes and formats to store messages exist, even within one ecosystem.
 The web world has [Unicode's ICU MessageFormat](https://unicode-org.github.io/icu/) and [Mozilla's Fluent](https://projectfluent.org/) project, Apple's iOS uses Localizable Strings, Android uses XML and Flutter uses ARB files.
 A working group within Unicode has been working on an industry standard that recently [reached stage 1](https://github.com/tc39/proposal-intl-messageformat) called [MessageFormat 2.0](https://github.com/unicode-org/message-format-wg).

 The sheer amount of syntaxes is overwhelming for users and localization providers alike.
-Users need to learn different syntaxes and localization providers need to support different features.
-While one syntax and corresponding AST to rule them all should be the end goal, for the sake of adoption, inlang should support a variety of syntaxes.
+Users need to learn different syntaxes and localization providers them.
+While one standard syntax to express human languages should be the end goal, for the sake of adoption, inlang should support a variety of syntaxes.

-Supporting different syntaxes and their features but ultimately leading the way for standardization opens the question of how the AST, that powers every other component, is designed: Leverage an existing AST of a specific syntax?
+Supporting different syntaxes and their features opens the question of how the AST, that powers every other component, is designed: Leverage an existing AST of a specific syntax?
 Design a custom AST?
 Regardless of the answer, other formats must be parsed to that AST and serialized back to the initial format (round-trip).

 #### Observations

-1. The sheer variety of syntaxes to express human languages are confusing.
+- The sheer variety of syntaxes to express human languages are confusing.
-2. Standardization via Unicode's MessageFormat 2.0 is in its infancy.
+- Standardization via Unicode's MessageFormat 2.0 is in its infancy.
-3. Supporting different syntaxes now is beneficial for adoption but standardization should be accounted for.
+- Supporting different syntaxes now is beneficial for adoption but standardization is beneficial and should be accounted for.
-4. Fluent seems to be the most advanced syntax in production.
+- Fluent seems to be the best-designed syntax used in production.

 #### Proposal A